LIS

 Historical Notes

 3VAC5-30-60.
-Inducements to retailers; beer and wine tapping equipment; bottle or can openers; spirits back-bar pedestals; banquet licensees; paper....
+Inducements to retailers; alcohol tapping equipment; bottle or can openers; spirits back-bar pedestals; paper, cardboard or plastic advertising materials; clip-ons and table tents; sanctions and penalties.

-A. Any manufacturer, importer, bottler, broker, or wholesaler, or its representative, may sell, rent, lend, buy for, or give to any retailer, without regard to the value thereof, the following:
+A. Any manufacturer, importer, bottler, broker, or wholesaler of alcoholic beverages or representative of such manufacturer, importer, bottler, broker, or wholesaler may sell, rent, lend, buy for, or give to any retailer, without regard to the value thereof, the following:

-1. Draft beer or wine knobs, containing advertising matter which shall include the brand name and may further include only trademarks, housemarks and slogans and shall not include any illuminating devices or be otherwise adorned with mechanical devices which are not essential in the dispensing of draft beer or wine; and
+1. Alcoholic beverage knobs containing advertising, which shall include the brand name and may further include only trademarks, housemarks, and slogans and shall not include any illuminating devices or be otherwise adorned with mechanical devices that are not essential in the dispensing of draft beer or wine;

-2. Tapping equipment, defined as all the parts of the mechanical system required for dispensing draft beer in a normal manner from the carbon dioxide tank through the beer faucet, excluding the following:
+3. Tapping equipment, defined as all the parts of the mechanical system required for dispensing draft beer in a normal manner from the gas pressure tank through the beer faucet, excluding the following:

 a.
 The carbonic acid gas in containers, except that such gas may be sold only at the reasonable open market price in the locality where sold;

 b.
-Gas pressure gauges (may be sold at cost);
+Gas pressure gauges, which may be sold at cost;

 c.
 Draft arms or standards;